jingle-lang/jingle/docs/LANGUAGE_SPEC.md

 ## Code elements
 ### Comments
 Comments are designed as in-file documentation.
 Comments can be defined using the `//` character sequence.
 You can also make multi-line comments using the `/*` opener and `*/` closer.

+### Imports
+You can use methods and variables from other Jingle source files by using imports.
+You can import local files by using the `require` keyword.
+This is only used for files that are in the same project.
+You can import packages by using the `import` keyword.
+This will import the stated package from the packages directory.

 ## Control Flow
 ### If Statements